GShank12345/summarizeai-pdf/README.md

 Include environment variables for the Lambda function for the OpenAI key.
 API Function Call - Generate API trigger for the Lambda function and include it in your Javascript application to include the 'https' url to fetch.

+### Executing program

+ The application can be run as a standalone in the Linux terminal using the command ** npx vite**